 5. End of an old life, the start of a new one

-Most recruiters want applicants to be able to start a contract role at short notice – often within a week or two.
 For this reason, you will be in the strongest position if you have already left your permanent role, or come to an arrangement with your current employer if they support your decision to become a contractor.

 There are no strict rules here, and some clients will be prepared to wait for the right contractor to fill a given role.